dataPulverizer/interface-d-c-fortran/README.md

                  U _putchar
 ```

-Description for symbols in the object file:
+The [`nm` tool][nmtool] lists the symbols in the object file that can be described as:

  - `__D7article10printArrayFNbNiAdZv ` - `printArray`, D mangling.
- - `_main` - `main`, C maingling.
+ - `_main` - `main`, C mangling.
  - `__D7article1xAd ` - `x`'s length and pointer
  - `_.constarray` - `x`'s data
  - `_fabs`, `_pow`, `_printf` - extern C symbols.
  - `_putchar` - extern C symbol, optimized version for `printf("\n")`

-Admit it, this is even easier than [calling C functions from Julia](http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/)!
-The script for the above code is [here](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts/pow_fabs.d).

-The use of `scope` in `printf` is to allow the argument type to be limited to the function call.
-C's `printf` function does not preserve the pointer internally.

 ### Calling static C libraries from D

-Here is my snazzy multiplication function written in C:
+The main difference between calling static C libraries from D and calling installed C libraries is in the compilation process.
+Below is an example of a simple multiplication function written in C:

 ```
-/* cmult.c */
+/* example2c.c */
 double mult(double x, double y)
 {
     return x * y;
 }
 ```

-I would like to compile it and call it from D, here is the code for this:
+The D code to call this is as before:

 ```
-/* dmult.d */
+/* example2d.d */
 extern(C) @nogc nothrow:

 double mult(double x, double y) @safe pure;
 int printf(scope const char* format, ...);

+extern(C)
-int main() // extern(C) too
+int main()
 {
     printf("%f\n", mult(3, 4));
     return 0;
 }
 ```

-Evidently you simply need to register the function using the `extern (C)` directive and list functions.
-Then it's all a matter of compiler magic.
-I first compile the C and D scripts but not link, then I use the D compiler to compile both together and run:
+There are many ways to compile these two scripts.
+Below the C code is first compiled to an object file, and the D code is compiled to a separate object file.
+Both object files are compiled together with the `gcc` compiler.
+Another option is to compile the C code to an object file and then use the D compiler to compile the C object file together with the `.d` script(s) to generate the executable.

 ```
-$ gcc -O -c multc.c
+$ gcc -O -c example2c.c
-$ ldc2 -O -release -betterC multd.d
+$ ldc2 -Oz -c -release -betterC -nogc example2d.d
-$ gcc cmult.o dmult.o -omult
+$ gcc example2c.o example2d.o -oexample2
-$ ./mult
+$ ./example2
 12.000000

 # in addition
-$ nm cmult.o
+$ nm example2c.o
 0000000000000000 T _mult
-$ nm dmult.o
+$ nm example2d.o
 0000000000000000 T _main
                  U _mult
                  U _printf
 ```

-The code is given [here](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts) in the `multc.c` and `multd.d` files.
-For more details, see the [D language website](https://dlang.org/dll-linux.html).
+The code is given [here](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts/example2).

 ## Calling D functions from C

-Calling C from D is a less seamless affair because D has features that are not supported in C. Below is my templated multiplication function written in D. If I want to export it to C, I need create concrete types:
+Calling C from D is a less seamless affair because D has features that are not supported in C, however as before, `-betterC` can be used to create compatitable object files.
+The D code below creates multiplication functions of different types using string mixins.

 ```
+/* example3d.d */
 extern (C) nothrow @nogc @safe pure:

-pragma(inline, true)
-T mult(T)(T x, T y)
+/* Template to generate string */
+template GenWrap(string type)
 {
-    return x * y;
+	enum string GenWrap = type ~ " " ~ type[0] ~ "mult(" ~ type ~ " x, " ~ type ~ " y)\n{\n\treturn x*y;\n}";
 }

-double dmult(double x, double y)
-{
-    return mult(x, y);
-}

-float fmult(float x, float y)
-{
-    return mult(x, y);
-}
+mixin(GenWrap!"double");
+mixin(GenWrap!"float");
 ```

 On the C-side we create a script to reference and call the functions we have created in D.

 ```
+/* example3c.c */
 #include <stdio.h>

 extern double dmult(double x, double y);